Heterogeneous Point Set Transformers for Segmentation of Multiple View Particle Detectors: Methods

 We use the inter-view distance to build a nearest neighbors graph, then, for each point we calculate the query $Q^{(i,j'\to j)}_k$, i.e., the query on point $k$ from view $j'$ to view $j$ on sample $i$, and then for each of its neighbors $k'$ we calculate both $K^{(i,j'\to j)}_{k'}$ and $V^{(i,j'\to j)}_{k'}$, that is, the key and values on point $k'$ from view $j'$ to view $j$ on sample $i$.
-Using these, we can calculate $ w^{(i,j'\to j)}_{kk'} = Q_{k}^{(i,j'\to j)T}K^{(i,j'\to j)}_{k'}. $ RPE is not used between different views.
+Using these, we can calculate $ w^{(i,j'\to j)}_{kk'} = Q_{k}^{(i,j'\to j)T}K^{(i,j'\to j)}_{k'}. $ RPE (relative positional encoding, $\mathrm{RPE}(x,y) = W(x-y)$, where $W$ is a learnable linear layer as used in~\cite{wu2022}) is not used between different views.
 This weight is then normalized using a softmax operation over its neighbors and then used in a weighted sum to calculate the output of the attention module,

 Pooling is done within the same view, using a voxel pooling method~\cite{simonovsky2017}, creating a grid and then averaging out the values of all the points within each point of the grid, and positioning the point in the barycenter of all the points within the created voxel.
 Unpooling is performed using skip connections, the points are upsampled to the same coordinates that they were previously pooled from, only using information from the same view.